How to Use the Paris Metro

 The RER is a commuter and medium-distance train that connects Paris with nearby towns, both inside and outside the metropolitan area.
 There are five lines (A, B, C, D and E), although you will most likely only use three during your visit:

-If you transfer between the metro and the RER within the fare zone included in your ticket, you can use it for both at no additional cost.
+If you transfer between the metro and the RER within the fare zone included on your ticket, you can use it for both at no additional cost.
 Please note that for the RER , you will need to validate your ticket both when entering and exiting.

 Book a private transfer from Paris to Disneyland